Last updated on December 26, 2022

 While most gemstones are formed in the earth’s crust, pearls are formed within the soft tissue of living beings.
 That means they are not mined the same way the other gemstones are.
-Understanding the pearl farming and harvesting process answers many questions, so let’s go into details.
+Understanding the pearl farming and harvesting process answers many questions, so let’s go into the details.

 History of Pearl Harvesting